 But the real secret to this famed rice isn’t what you may think it is.
 It’s not some special spice blend or magical cooking method — it’s a bay leaf.
 Tuck one into the rice as it cooks and it imparts an herbal, slightly spicy aroma to the end result that will keep those lucky enough to dig into this rice wondering just what it is.

 basmati rice (white or brown)

-3 cups water
+- 3 cups

 - 1 teaspoon

 - 2 tablespoons

 - 1 tablespoon

 chopped fresh cilantro

+Remove the pot from the heat and let steam, covered, for 5 minutes.
 Uncover, remove the bay leaf, and fluff rice with a fork.
-Stir in the olive oil, citrus juice, and cilantro.
-Add more salt to taste if needed, and serve.
+Stir in the olive oil, lime juice, lemon juice, and cilantro.
+Taste and season with more salt as needed.